ctm22396/SpotifyConcerts/README.md

 # SpotifyConcerts

+This is a python application that information Spotify playlists with Songkick's database of concerts.
+The program generates a list of artists from a given playlist, finds bands that are similar to them, and outputs links and images for concerts coming to your town.

-So basically, clone this to your computer install the dependencies (PIL, pandas, numpy, spotify) and just run ```python playlist_concert_gui.py``` in this directory.
+Install the dependencies (PIL, pandas, numpy, spotify) and just run ```python playlist_concert_gui.py``` in this directory.

-It takes a bit to run so be patient!

-Its pretty unstable so good luck!

-Let me know if there are any problems.

-Thanks,
-Christian